Pending Ban Notice

 Expert answers to the most frequently asked questions about sweepstakes casinos in Oklahoma.

 Oklahoma's 130+ tribal casinos generate billions in annual revenue under exclusive state-tribal compacts.
 Tribal nations view unregulated sweepstakes casinos as competition that bypasses the regulatory framework and compact fees.
-This has prompted tribal lobbying for legislation to regulate or ban online sweepstakes gaming.
+That pressure helped push SB 1589 through the 2026 session.

 Oklahoma does not have state-regulated online casinos or iGaming.
 The state permits tribal casino gaming, pari-mutuel horse racing, and a state lottery.
 Sports betting proposals have been discussed but not enacted.
 Sweepstakes casinos occupy an unregulated space outside these authorized forms of gambling.